Who is Barsabbas?

 Barsabbas is by no means a familiar character in the Bible.
 In fact, he is only mentioned twice—both times in the book of Acts.
 What makes him an intriguing fellow is his character and integrity.

-You see, Barsabbas, along with Matthias, were both considered to become Judas’s replacement.
+You see, Barsabbas, along with Matthias, were both considered to become Judas’s replacement, to become the twelfth disciple.
 Instead of conducting interviews (as would be done nowadays) or even taking a vote, the decision was made by a game of chance.
 That seems a cavalier and unspiritual thing to do.

-Yet we don’t hear of Barsabbas having any of these negative responses.
+Yet we don’t hear of him having any of these negative responses.
+We see no indication that he reacted with disappointment.
 Apparently, he stuck around and continued to make God his priority and focus, for we next hear of him in Acts 15:22 where he was chosen to be part of an important delegation sent to Antioch.

-He proved his character in how he reacted to not being chosen—that’s integrity.
+He proved his true character in how he reacted to not being chosen—that’s integrity.

 Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.